MIT-LCP/physionet-build/deploy/README.md

 # uwsgi --emperor /etc/uwsgi/vassals --uid pn --gid pn
 ```

-## Setting up the system to run uWSGI
+## Setting up the system to run uWSGI with systemctl

 The `emperor.uwsgi.service` file was created to be controlled by systemctl.
 This file will say requirements for this service to run, it will set the user and group for the emperor mode, and sets the log location to syslog.

 `sudo cp /physionet/physionet-build/deploy/emperor.uwsgi.service /etc/systemd/system/`

+Restarting and checking the status of the service:

+`sudo systemctl restart emperor.uwsgi.service`
+`sudo systemctl status emperor.uwsgi.service`

 ## Initial Site Content